UM-PEPL/HallThruster.jl/docs/src/explanation/physics.md

 ## Discharge current and electric field

- To determine the electric field and dischrage current we generally follow the method from [V. Giannetti, et. al *Numerical and experimental investigation of longitudinal oscillations in Hall thrusters*, Aerospace 8, 148, 2021](https://www.mdpi.com/2226-4310/8/6/148).
-We outline the main steps here.
+ To determine the electric field and discharge current we generally follow the method from [V. Giannetti, et. al *Numerical and experimental investigation of longitudinal oscillations in Hall thrusters*, Aerospace 8, 148, 2021](https://www.mdpi.com/2226-4310/8/6/148).
  By writing the discharge current as ``\frac{I_d}{A_{ch}} = j_e + j_i`` where ``A_{ch}`` is the channel area, plugging in Ohm's law for the electron current density, and integrating over the domain, we can write the discharge current as

 ```math
     I_d = \frac{\Delta V + \int_{z_c}^{z_a} \frac{1}{en_e}\frac{\partial p_e}{\partial z} + \frac{j_{iz}}{en_e\mu_{\perp}} dz}{\int_{z_c}^{z_a} en_e \mu_{\perp} A dz}